-Our success is highly dependent on our ability to develop existing properties and add to our oil and natural gas reserves productive but do not produce sufficient hydrocarbons to return a profit.
+Our oil and natural gas reserves are a depleting resource and decline as such reserves are produced.
+As a result, our long-term commercial success depends on our ability to find, acquire, develop and commercially produce oil and natural gas reserves.
+Future oil and natural gas exploration may involve unprofitable efforts, not only from unsuccessful wells, but also from wells that are productive but do not produce sufficient hydrocarbons to return a profit.
 Completion of a well does not assure a profit on the investment.
 Drilling hazards or environmental liabilities or damages and various field operating conditions could greatly increase the cost of operations and adversely affect the production from successful wells.
 Field operating conditions include, but are not limited to, delays or failure in obtaining governmental, landowner or other stakeholder approvals or consents, shut-ins of connected wells resulting from extreme weather conditions, insufficient storage or transportation capacity or other geological and mechanical conditions.
 While diligent well supervision and effective maintenance operations can contribute to maximizing production rates over time, production delays and declines from normal field operating conditions cannot be eliminated and can be expected to adversely affect revenue and cash flow from operating activities to varying degrees.